 Cryptocurrencies are a hot topic in today’s market, and so understanding how zakat applies to it will ensure that you are investing your money the halal way.

 Finally, we come to the last—and much debated—category: cryptocurrencies.
 A highly contentious topic, scholars still have mixed views on the permissibility of cryptocurrencies.
 But regardless of the ruling or your opinion of it, zakat still needs to be paid on cryptocurrencies.

-Any cryptocurrency or token purchased with the intention of selling will be subject to zakat when a year has passed on it.
+Any cryptocurrency or token purchased with the intention of capital gain and to resell in the short-term will be subject to zakat when a year has passed on it irrespective of the nature of the asset.
 The person may pay 2.5% of their coin as zakat or, pay 2.5% zakat in one’s domestic currency which is equivalent to the value of 2.5% of one’s coin holdings.

 In this situation, we take the case of Bitcoin which is the most famous cryptos in circulation.
 It is considered as an entity that has value and takes the ruling of a currency.
 Money by itself has no intrinsic value, rather it is only a medium of exchange.
 Likewise, the sole purpose of a coin is to exchange value, and it has limited functionality beyond that.